NextJudge/NextJudge/README.md

 │   ├── data-layer - HTTP wrapper over underlying database
 │   ├── judge - runs and judges code submissions
 │   ├── web - web application for the platform
+├── compose
+│   ├── docker-compose.backend.yml - Docker compose file for running all backend services
+│   ├── docker-compose.dev.yml - Docker compose file for running all services with hot reload │   ├── docker-compose.coolify.yml - Docker compose file for running all services on Coolify │   └── docker-compose.prebuilt.yml - Docker compose file using prebuilt images
-├── deploy.sh - script to deploy all services using Docker compose ├── build-frontend.sh - script to build the frontend application ├── dev-deploy.sh - script to deploy all services using Docker compose with hot reload ├── fully-reset.sh - script to flush the database and remove all volumes ├── docker-compose.yml - Docker compose file for running all services ├── docker-compose.dev.yml - Docker compose file for running all services with hot reload ├── CONTRIBUTING.md - guidelines for contributing to the project ├── LICENSE - MIT License
+├── deploy.sh - script to deploy all services using Docker compose ├── build-frontend.sh - script to build the frontend application ├── dev-deploy.sh - script to deploy all services using Docker compose with hot reload ├── fully-reset.sh - script to flush the database and remove all volumes ├── docker-bake.hcl - Docker build configuration for our multi-stage builds ├── CONTRIBUTING.md - guidelines for contributing to the project ├── LICENSE - MIT License
 └── CODE_OF_CONDUCT.md - guidelines for community behavior